mfe-/SignatureFunctionsOfFourierDescriptors/Readme.md

 ## todos

-1. Fix RunLengthEncoding for images which ar not 256x256
+- [x] Fix RunLengthEncoding for images which ar not 256x256
+- [ ] Fix Boundary trace for certain masks
-2. Compute Fourier Descriptors from RunLengthEncoding
+- [ ] Compute Fourier Descriptors from RunLengthEncoding
-3. compute from images the Fourier Descriptors
+- compute from images the Fourier Descriptors